This April 26 marks the 30th anniversary of one of mankind’s most catastrophic events: the explosion at Chernobyl’s reactor number four.

 Throughout Europe, public radio broadcasts began to suffer from interference.
 My Chernobyl guide recalls that higher-end Soviet television sets were sold with a special “woodpecker jamming” device built in.
 More alarmingly, the mysterious signal began to interfere with emergency frequencies for aircraft.

 While the nuclear reactors and the abandoned ghost town of Pripyat receive the most attention from photographers and urban explorers, there is far more to the Exclusion Zone that remains secluded.
-According to my guide, the Exclusion Zone, covering some 30 square kilometers (12 square miles), was once home to over 90 villages.
+According to my guide, the Exclusion Zone was once home to over 90 villages.
 With a night time curfew still in place, most of the officially sanctioned guided tours into the Zone remain day trips.

 To reach the Duga radar base requires a much longer stay.
 Fortunately and quite surprisingly, there is still a working hotel inside Chernobyl.
 The staff at the Chernobyl Hotel work on a strict rotation of 15 days inside the Zone and 15 out, to maintain relatively safe levels of radiation exposure.
 There are several thousand workers still active in the Zone, occupied with either patrolling the checkpoints or working on a new giant sarcophagus, which one will one day cover the still precarious reactor number four.